This 8 mile walk starts at Broad Haven and follows the Pembrokeshire Coastal Path northwards to Nolton Haven, returning along Welsh Road country lane.

 Route Recap

-> Time ~ 3 + hours to allow for beach strolls, viewpoints and photography.
+> Time ~ 3 hours to allow for beach strolls at Broad Haven, Druidston and Nolton Haven, time to enjoy scenic viewpoints.

 Great to read this November walk.